ReBoot: Distributed statistical learning via refitting bootstrap samples: Statistical analysis

-Then we can establish the root-$n$ rate of the restricted least squares estimator $\widehat \bbeta ^ {(k)}$ as follows. \begin{prop} Under Conditon \ref{con:gaussian_pr}, there exists a universal positive constant $C$ such that whenever $n \ge C\max(p ^ 2, \log n)$, for any $k \in [m]$, we have
+The distance between the initial estimator $\widehat \bbeta_{\rm{init}}^{(k)}$ and the true parameter $\bbeta^*$ is shown to be reasonably small in \cite{candes2015phase} and \cite{ma2018implicit}, justifying the validity of the refinement step in \eqref{eq:pr_local_refine}.
+We also provide the statistical rate of $\widehat \bbeta_{\rm{init}} ^ {(k)}$ in Supplementary material.
+Then we establish the root-$n$ rate of the restricted least squares estimator $\widehat \bbeta ^ {(k)}$ as follows. \begin{prop} Under Condition \ref{con:gaussian_pr}, there exists a universal positive constant $C$ such that whenever $n \ge C\max(p ^ 2, \log n)$, for any $k \in [m]$, we have

 with probability at least $1 - 42 n ^ {-2}$.
 Moreover, $\EE \|\widehat \bbeta ^ {(k)} - \bbeta ^ *\|_2 ^ 2 \lesssim \|\bbeta ^ *\| _ 2 ^ {-2} (p/n)$. \end{prop}